SeanXC/e-commerce-platform/README.md

 - Built a modern React SPA frontend with Material-UI, React Router, and Context API for real-time cart updates and product browsing
 - Integrated PostgreSQL (cart & user data) and MongoDB (product catalog) with Spring Data JPA and MongoDB document storage
 - Implemented comprehensive unit and integration testing using JUnit, Mockito, Jest, and React Testing Library
-- Automated deployment pipeline with Docker containerization, frontend deployed to Vercel, backend to Render, and database on Railway
+- Automated deployment pipeline with Docker containerization, frontend deployed to Vercel, backend to Render, and database on Render

 ---